kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

     </div>
 </div>
 <div class="caption">
-        Figure 1: First look at the absolute frequency of the ADV value, as produced by the NVI.
+        <strong>Figure 1:</strong> First look at the absolute frequency of the ADV value, as
+        produced by the NVI.
 </div>